aidif/aidif-toolbox/README.md

 Process:

 - Install the prerequests for the [python virtial environment](https://docs.python.org/3/library/venv.html)
-- Ensure you are in the directory this repositry resides in
+- Ensure you are in the directory this repository resides in
 - Initialize and activate the environment
 ```
 > make init